WhiteHouse/drushsubtree/README.md

 Overview
 --------

-Drush Subtree's goal is to reduce friction for Drupal developers who want to make their work reusable.
+Drush Subtree's goal is to improve Drupal developers' ability to make their work reusable.
 It provides a wrapper around git-subtree to simplify management of Git repos inside a parent repo and it provides integration with Drush's Build Manager extension.
 This enables you to: